hev/hev/README.md

 ### Hi there 👋

 My name is Adam, but on the Internet I usually go by @hev (or sometimes @aHev when that's taken).
-I work for Serverless on #observability tools.
-I am interested in, Observability, Secure Software Supply chains, Developer UX/GitOps, and COVID data science.
+I work for on observability and database tooling for Aerospike. interested in, Observability, Secure Software Supply chains, Developer UX/GitOps, and COVID data science.

 - 🔭 I’m currently working on Aerospike DB Observability & Management tools.